jerrybeanman/defendaman/readme.md

 ###Classes:
 Each player can take on one of three roles: **Ninja**, **Gunner** or **Wizard**.
 Each class has a distinct play style that provides a unique benefit to a team.
 - **Ninja**
+	- Close-quarter combat specialists with high health pool
+		- Normal attack: Swing katana
-	- Ninjas are the close-quarter combat specialists with more health and the special ability to teleport to quickly zone in and out of combat.
+		- Special ability(shukuchi): Teleport to the destination area, which grants the advantage to maneuver in and out of combat.

 		`[TODO:: Insert Ninja special ability screenshot here]`